aws/aws-cdk/packages/@aws-cdk/aws-cognito/README.md

 #### Custom Providers

-You can also customize your identity pool's behavior further using customized [developer authenticated identities](https://docs.aws.amazon.com/cognito/latest/developerguide/developer-authenticated-identities.html).
+The identity pool's behavior can be customized further using custom [developer authenticated identities](https://docs.aws.amazon.com/cognito/latest/developerguide/developer-authenticated-identities.html).
-With developer authenticated identities, you can register and authenticate users via your own existing authentication
+With developer authenticated identities, users can be registered and authenticated via an existing authentication
-process, while still using Amazon Cognito to synchronize user data and access AWS resources.
+process while still using Amazon Cognito to synchronize user data and access AWS resources.

-Like the supported external providers, though, you can only associate one custom provider directly with the identity
+Like the supported external providers, though, only one custom provider can be directly associated with the identity
-pool, so to add more you'd need to integrate them with OpenIdConnect or another provider.
+pool.

 ```ts
 new cognito.IdentityPool(this, 'myidentitypool', {